-There is a Makefile.in in most of the directories in a BSP.
+There is a Makefile.am in most of the directories in a BSP.
 This class of Makefile lists the files to be built as part of the driver.
-When adding new files to an existing directory, Do not forget to add the new files to the list of files to be built in the Makefile.in.
+When adding new files to an existing directory, Do not forget to add the new files to the list of files to be built in the Makefile.am and run bootstrap.

-NOTE: The Makefile.in files are ONLY processed during the configure process of a RTEMS build.
-Therefore, when developing a BSP and adding a new file to a Makefile.in, the already generated Makefile will not include the new references.
-This results in the new file not being be taken into account!
-The configure script must be run again or the Makefile (the result of the configure process) modified by hand.
-This file will be in a directory such as the following:
+NOTE: The Makefile.am files are ONLY processed by bootstrap and the resulting Makefile.in files are only processed during the configure process of a RTEMS build.
+Therefore, when developing a BSP and adding a new file to a Makefile.am, the already generated Makefile will not automatically include the new references unless you configured RTEMS with the --enable-maintainer-mode option.
+Otherwise, the new file not being be taken into account!